Vulgar Logos

 Junior Jazz Dance Classes Logo

-At first glance, a harmless, laconic, beautiful logo depicts dancing partners.
-But attentive users made out a part of the woman’s body.
-Notice the heads and arms of the dancers, which look like an anatomical silhouette.
-Based on the example of several logos, we can already conclude that it is better not to use tricky points instead of the figures’ heads.
+At first glance, an innocuous, laconic, beautiful logo depicts dancing partners.
+However, attentive users disassembled part of the female body.
+Pay attention to the heads and arms of the dancers, which resemble an anatomical silhouette.
+Using the example of several logos, we can already conclude that it is better not to use tricky dots instead of the heads of figures.
 They do not bode well.

 Kudawara Pharmacy